-Let’s say your strengths as a coach lean toward health and spirituality, but, key elements of your practice can be equally beneficial to anyone seeking to increase their income.
+Let’s say your strength as a coach leans towards health and spirituality, but, key elements of your practice can be equally beneficial to anyone seeking to increase their income.

 Well, EVERYONE wants to increase their income.
 Some of these people are already into “spirituality”, while others are eagerly awaiting Donald Trump’s border wall.
 Who would you rather work with?
 Most importantly, who can benefit the most from your particular service?
 The more you understand the nature of your ideal clients, the easier it will be to find them.

 There are a few companies that offer pre-made website templates that are designed “especially for coaches”.
 The truth is, many of those same templates could be used to sell mattresses, gardening supplies, or luxury timeshares.

 Ten years ago, simply having a website in the interwebs would make you look like a big shot.
 But these days, your unique coaching philosophy needs to be carefully displayed in such a way that it speaks directly to your audience in a manner that is both professional and convincing.

 5. The more text you use, the less they’ll read